informational alert

 14. 14.
 Any other work related to processing or completing local improvement districts.

-6. F. The Bureau of Revenue and Financial Services will be responsible for:
+6. F. The revenue service and program of the City Administrator will be responsible for:

 2. 2.
 Receiving written remonstrances against the formation of a local improvement district, and forwarding such remonstrances to the Local Improvement District Administrator for a response;